juho0523/used-auction-platform-security-lab-/docs/01-environment-setup/README.md

 ---

+## Security Analysis Scope

+The restored environment is intentionally treated as a security analysis target rather than a production-ready system.

+The scope of analysis includes:

+* Input validation weaknesses in JSP/Servlet-based request handling
+* Authentication and authorization boundary flaws
+* Database interaction risks arising from direct JDBC usage
+* Configuration-level vulnerabilities in Tomcat and Oracle XE
+* Operational risks caused by legacy dependency management

+Modern security controls (e.g., ORM frameworks, centralized authentication, container hardening) are deliberately excluded to preserve the original threat surface.

+---

 ## Software Architecture (Logical)

 The target application follows a traditional three-tier architecture with a monolithic design and CRUD-focused functionality.